 An expert in wills, trusts, estates, and fiduciary administration, Robert H. Sitkoff is the Austin Wakeman Scott Professor of Law and the John L. Gray Professor of Law at Harvard Law School.
-He was the youngest professor with tenure to receive a chair in the history of the school, and he is the only current member of the faculty to hold two chairs within the law school.
+He was the youngest professor with tenure to receive a chair in the history of the school.
 Sitkoff previously taught at New York University School of Law and at Northwestern University School of Law.
 He has won several teaching awards.

 Sitkoff’s research focuses on economic and empirical analysis of trusts, estates, and fiduciary administration.
 His work has been published in leading scholarly journals such as the Yale Law Journal, the Stanford Law Review, the Columbia Law Review, the Journal of Law and Economics, and the Journal of Empirical Legal Studies.
 Sitkoff is the surviving coauthor of Wills, Trusts, and Estates (Aspen 11th ed.
 2020), the most popular American coursebook on trusts and estates, and he is a coeditor of The Oxford Handbook of Fiduciary Law (Oxford University Press 2019).
 Sitkoff’s research has been featured in the New York Times, Wall Street Journal, and Financial Times, among other media.